 June is an important month for the LGBTQ+ community.
 It was when the Stonewall Uprising occurred in New York City, inspiring the modern LGBTQ+ rights movement.

 On the first anniversary of this historic event, gay activists in New York organized the Christopher Street Liberation March as part of the city’s first Gay Pride Week.
 Activists in other cities followed suit and organized Pride celebrations that would continue throughout the nation and mark what is now known as Pride Month.

-From 5-9 p.m., there will be shopping, live music, food and drink specials, face painting and more in downtown Flint.
-Visitors will also be able to listen to a concert in the park and shop the Fenton Farmer’s Market.
+Locally, that includes the Fenton Pride Night which will be held June 15.
+Organized by the Fenton Pride Collective, the event aims to make Fenton a safe and welcoming place for everyone, regardless of gender expression or sexual orientation.
+From 5-9 p.m., there will be shopping, live music, food and drink specials, face painting, and more in downtown Fenton.
+Visitors will also be able to listen to a concert in the park and shop at the Fenton Farmer’s Market.
 A Pride Walk is scheduled to take place at 7 p.m. on the sidewalks in downtown Fenton.

-Know of an event, activity or exhibition recognizing Pride Month that’s not included here?
+Know of an event, activity, or exhibition recognizing Pride Month that’s not included here?
 Submit the details to the Explore Flint & Genesee Events calendar here.